Fostering VR teamwork in 4-player Star Trek Bridge Crew

 Motion controls help sell that sense of presence by mimicking the feeling of interacting with virtual objects, like the control panels, in the game.
 But Red Storm also paid a lot of attention to animation in Star Trek Bridge Crew, to make the in-game characters behave realistically.

 “In both games, we do full body avatars, but in Star Trek we do hand tracking on the avatars,” Votypka said.
 “So we have your head data, which can drive where your head looks, obviously, and where your torso is leaning and so on, so that works very well.
-And we have your hand data, but we don’t have data of your shoulders, and specifically your elbows.
-So that’s a limitation that we had to do a lot of tricks to make sure the avatar’s elbows look natural, and didn't get into funky places.
+And we have your hand data, but we don’t have data of your shoulders, and specifically your elbows."

+"So that’s a limitation that we had to do a lot of tricks to make sure the avatar’s elbows look natural, and didn't get into funky places.
 Not only for the first-person (view), but a whole other set of tricks for the third person models that the other players see.
 So in first-person, you can now look out the bottom of your headset and move your elbow, and often times it’ll match exactly where your arm is, but we also had to take into consideration what the third-person model is doing.”

 The sense of presence that makes VR so effective for social games like Star Trek Bridge Crew and Werewolves Within can have drawbacks, though.
 Players can not only refuse to obey orders--they can openly antagonize their fellow Starfleet members.
 Player griefing is a concern among multiplayer VR game-makers in general — when you’re sharing a space with another player, even a virtual one, elements of griefing can be much more intense.